We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Getting To Sitges From Barcelona

-Sitges is about a 45-minute car ride from Barcelona’s Prat airport, which is located on the southwest side of Barcelona.
+Sitges is about a 45-minute drive from Barcelona’s Prat airport, located on the southwest side of the city.
 You can also get there by bus or train, which are cheaper but more planning-intensive.
 The bus line runs directly from the Airport to Sitges for around €5 per ticket.
 Buses run every half hour on most days.
 You can find the bus schedule here.

 You can also reach Sitges by train.
 However, you will need to make one connection, as there are no direct lines from the airport.

-Since there were four of us, and we had our luggage, we just took an Uber.
+Since there were four of us on this family trip to Sapin, and we had our luggage, we just took an Uber.
 The ride was 37 minutes long and cost 55 euros (for the comfort car).

 Sitges Is A Small Coastal Paradise In Spain

 Of course, there were other tourists, but it didn’t feel overrun with people (unlike Barcelona).
-Sitges, Spain a popular day trip from Barcelona, so we felt it got busier during the middle of the day and was quieter at night.
+Sitges, Spain, is a popular day trip from Barcelona, so we felt it got busier in the middle of the day and quieter at night.
 We visited Sitges in late May, so keep in mind it may be much busier or slower depending on the time of year.

 I always recommend staying in these small coastal towns for at least a couple of nights.
 The magic is in the slow, sun-drenched mornings and the warm evenings.